dumlutimuralp/antrea-packet-walks/part_a/README.md

 </code></pre>

-- "geneve_sys" is the actual tunnel interface (antrea-tun0) used on the OVS in the worker nodes for overlay encapsulation functionality of Antrea.
+- "genev_sys" is the actual tunnel interface (antrea-tun0) used on the OVS in the worker nodes for overlay encapsulation functionality of Antrea.
 It acts as a slave interface of "ovs-system" interface.
 - "ovs-system" interface is the OVS internal port which is not used for any IP / OSI Layer 3 function here.
 For more info please check [this introduction video](https://www.youtube.com/watch?v=rYW7kQRyUvA).
 - "antrea-gw0" interface is basically the default gateway interface for all the pods on Worker 1.